-Total taxa counts were reasonably consistent and were generally high values with the exception of sample location T11F.
+Total taxa counts were reasonably consistent and were generally high with the exception of sample location T11F.
 The range of counts was between 10 and 91.
 Mean taxa count values were in a range of between 3.8 and 50.
-With the exception of sample location T11F all these Inner Harbour sample locations could be described as having high abundance and diversity.